playfulprogramming/playfulprogramming/content/crutchcorn/posts/working-with-crutchcorn/index.md

 - Bring problems forward quickly, especially mistakes

 I do not need perfect packaging.
 I would rather hear about a real problem imperfectly than have everyone wait until the concern is polished enough to present.

+# Where am I likely to mess up?

+A good “working with me” document should not only describe the ways someone hopes to work.
+It should also describe where they are likely to be imperfect.

+Here are a few of mine:

+- I can over-explain when a shorter answer would do.
+- I may ask questions that sound more skeptical than I intend.
+- I can take ownership beyond my lane.
+- I can chase the “big fix” when a smaller experiment would teach us enough.
+- I sometimes over-index on systems, documentation, and structure when the immediate need is a conversation.
+- I may send too many links, articles, or references when I am excited about a topic.

+If any of these start getting in the way of our work, I want you to tell me.

+You do not need to turn feedback into a perfectly formatted performance review.
+“Hey, I think we’re over-structuring this” or “I’m looking for a shorter answer here” is useful signal.

+# Closing thoughts

+This document is not a substitute for building real working relationships.

+It is a shortcut for context, not trust.

+Trust still comes from doing the work together: following through, listening well, handling disagreement carefully, making good decisions, recovering from bad ones, and showing up consistently over time.

+So treat this document as a starting point.

+If it helps you understand me sooner, great.
+If something here does not match your experience working with me, I want to know.
+If something here conflicts with what you need from a manager, I want to talk about it.

+The goal is not for everyone to adapt perfectly to me.

+The goal is for us to build enough shared context that collaboration gets easier, healthier, and more effective.